ServiceStackApps/Chat/README.md

     UnRegisterPath = "/event-unregister";    // Where to unregister your subscription SubscribersPath = "/event-subscribers";  // Where to view public info of channel subscribers

-    Timeout = TimeSpan.FromSeconds(30);      // How long to wait for a heartbeat before unsubscribing HeartbeatInterval = TimeSpan.FromSeconds(10); // Client Interval for sending heartbeat messages
+    Timeout = TimeSpan.FromSeconds(30);      // How long to wait for heartbeat before unsubscribing HeartbeatInterval = TimeSpan.FromSeconds(10); // Client Interval for sending heartbeat messages

     NotifyChannelOfSubscriptions = true;          // Send notifications when subscribers join/leave